denzil-muchangi/quote_generator/README.md

 ## Screenshot

-Here's a screenshot of the application:
+Here's screenshots of the application:

 | Intial State | Quote One | Quote Two |
 | :---: | :---: | :---: |